“I love to help people and I love to see people’s smiles…the beautiful smiles we all have.” – Candis, 2013 TROSA Graduate

 “Skills that I learned at TROSA carried over to my everyday life and work.
 Skills like being responsible and learning how to hold myself and others accountable.
 My employers have told me that they recognize and admire my integrity.
 I learned the importance of integrity at TROSA.
 Absolutely, that was a skill I practiced every day at TROSA.”

-After she finishes her degree and obtains her license, Candis shares that she would like to be a clinical supervisor, and one day start a nonprofit that helps provide resume-building, networking, and job skills training to those in need.
+After she obtains her license, Candis shares that she would like to be a clinical supervisor, and one day start a nonprofit that helps provide resume-building, networking, and job skills training to those in need.

 When asked to share advice for someone looking to make their first steps towards recovery, Candis advises: “Try to get to the underlying issues of why you are using.
 The best thing I ever did was to ask for help.
 Let somebody know that you are hurting.
 Believe in yourself and ask for help.”